aharonium/opensiddur.org/posts/posts/siddur-on-the-hill-by-havurah-on-the-hill-2010_(sam.seicol_2014-03-30).html.md

 <blockquote>The Kaddish is one of the most familiar prayers in the siddur and comes in several forms, chanted to distinctive melodies depending on the holiday.
 It closes the whole service or sections of the service and concludes the study of Torah or other sacred texts.
 The Kaddish is composed in Aramaic, an ancient language closely related to Hebrew and once spoken widely in the Near East.
 Many worshippers stand during the half Kaddish, and it is customary for most to stand for the full Kaddish.

 If you are reciting Kaddish, you may choose to take three steps back as you start the final line.
-Then bow once to the left, once to the right, and once to the center, finishing with ואמרו אמן / <em>ve'imru amen</em> / and let us say amen. if you are not reciting the kaddish but responding to the prayer leader or mourners reciting it, you may respond to each amen with amen, as well as recite with the community the line, יהא שמה רבא מברך לעלם ולעלמי / <em>yehe shmeh rabba mevarakh Le'alam ul'almeh almaya</em> / May His great name be blessed for ever, and to all eternity.
+Then bow once to the left, once to the right, and once to the center, finishing with ואמרו אמן / <em>ve'imru amen</em> / and let us say <em>amen</em>. if you are not reciting the kaddish but responding to the prayer leader or mourners reciting it, you may respond to each amen with <em>amen</em>, as well as recite with the community the line, יהא שמה רבא מברך לעלם ולעלמי / <em>yehe shmeh rabba mevarakh Le'alam ul'almeh almaya</em> / May His great name be blessed for ever, and to all eternity.
 At עושה שלום, it is customary for some to take three steps back, bow left and say עושה / <em>oseh</em> / who makes; bow right and say הוא / <em>hu</em> / grant, bow forward and say על כל / <em>ve'al kol</em> / for all. when finished, it is customary to take three steps forward.</blockquote>